Skip Navigation

 Neighborhoods & Barrios

-Culebra consists of six barrios (wards or districts), each contributing to the island's unique blend of coastal communities, protected natural areas, and spectacular beaches.
+Culebra consists of six barrios (PDF) (wards or districts), each contributing to the island's unique blend of coastal communities, protected natural areas, and spectacular beaches.
 Together, they preserve the peaceful character that makes Culebra one of Puerto Rico's most treasured island destinations.

 Zoni Beach